ravikiran437/Technical_paper/Learning_Process.md

 ### Question 2: What was the most interesting story or idea for you?

-The most interesting story was how **Barbara Oakley struggled with math early in life**, but later became an engineer and a learning expert by changing her learning approach – showing that **anyone can learn anything** with the right techniques.
+The most interesting story was how Barbara Oakley struggled with math early in life, but later became an engineer and a learning expert by changing her learning approach – showing that anyone can learn anything with the right techniques.

 ### Question 3: What are active and diffused modes of thinking?